Academics: “... any person ... any study.”

 Latina/o Studies Program Fridays with Faculty Seminar

 Originated in 2004 and currently supported by the College of Arts & Sciences, the Latina/o Studies Program Fridays with Faculty seminar offers an opportunity for Latina/o and non-Latina/o students of all levels and disciplines to meet faculty and administrators from across the university for informal conversation and lunch.
 The program features speakers with some connection to Latina/o Studies or the Latina/o experience at Cornell and provides a significant alternative academic component for the LSP community.
 The seminar also serves as a cornerstone retention program as it builds connections and sense of belonging among undergraduate and graduate students, staff and faculty, and increases students' use of Cornell's academic resources.
-Fall 2018 seminar series.
+Spring 2019 seminar series.

 "These Friday lunch seminars provide one of the few spaces that exist where faculty and students - from all schools and all majors - can come together, eat, and have truthful conversations on a variety of topics."

 Spring 2019 Featured Course: LSP 2470 Digital Latinx

 (also STS 2470).
 Tuesday - Thursday 11:40 - 12:55 • 4 credits • Instructor: Professor Iván Chaar López